 Because you process information more deeply and are sensitive to external and internal stimuli, you’ll likely notice subtle cues or stimuli that others miss.
 This means you may notice smells, sounds or tastes that others don’t.
 This could be why certain things in environments like offices or on public transport bother you more than most people - because you notice every little detail.

-If you relate to these traits, it’s likely that you are highly sensitive.
-If you want to look into this further, you may find Dr Aron’s online highly sensitive person test useful.
+If you relate to these traits, it’s likely that you're highly sensitive.
+To explore this further, you may find Dr Aron’s online highly sensitive person test useful.

 Finding out that you are highly sensitive can bring up a variety of emotions; often there is a relief that it is OK and normal to be highly sensitive, perhaps dispelling some doubts you had about yourself.
 In some families, fitting in may have been difficult and you may have been told you were “too sensitive” as a child and carried this lack of understanding forward into adulthood and the workplace.

-- Read more about high sensitivity and high sensation seeking
+- Counsellor David Wilson, MNCS (Accred); MBACP explains more about high sensitivity and high sensation seeking

 Self-care for highly sensitive people